 To avoid such a mess, allow the can rest and tap it on all sides before opening.

-This sounds unreal, but yes, you can use a PVC pipe to roll your dough.
+This sounds unreal, but yes, you can use a PVC pipe rolling pin to roll your dough.
 When buying one, get some caps to fit on both ends to increase its stability.

-Ignore it and roll until you get your desired thickness.
+Ignore the sound and roll until you get your desired thickness.

-The best thing about a PVC pipe as a rolling pin alternative is that you can make it a permanent option.
+The best thing about a PVC pipe rolling pin is that you can make it a permanent option.